U.S. Supreme Court to Decide Legality as Early as January 14

 Around 1,000 Companies Worldwide File Lawsuits

-According to the Korean industry and the U.S. Court of International Trade (CIT) on this day, Harman and the U.S. subsidiary of Taihan Cable recently filed these lawsuits, claiming the reciprocal tariffs are invalid.
-It is reported that not only Korean companies but also about 1,000 companies worldwide have filed similar lawsuits so far.
+According to the South Korean industry and the U.S. Court of International Trade (CIT) on this day, the U.S. subsidiary of Taihan Cable and others have recently filed lawsuits arguing for the invalidation of the reciprocal tariffs.
+It is reported that not only South Korean firms but also about 1,000 companies worldwide have filed similar lawsuits for the same reason.

-The Trump administration, in April of last year, expanded executive authority based on the International Emergency Economic Powers Act (IEEPA, enacted in 1977) to impose reciprocal tariffs on countries around the world.
+The Trump administration, citing the International Emergency Economic Powers Act (IEEPA, enacted in 1977), expanded executive authority in April of last year to impose reciprocal tariffs on countries around the world.
 The administration imposed differential reciprocal tariffs on various countries, citing unfair trade practices and threats to national security.
-These measures were implemented through executive orders without congressional approval.
+These measures were implemented via executive order without congressional approval.

-At that time, South Korea was also subject to a 25% tariff rate.
-After subsequent tariff negotiations, South Korea promised $350 billion (approximately 517 trillion won) in investments in the U.S., and the tariff rate was reduced to 15%.
+At that time, a 25% tariff rate was applied to South Korea as well.
+Following subsequent tariff negotiations, South Korea pledged to invest 35 billion dollars (about 51.7 trillion won) in the U.S., which led to the tariff rate being reduced to 15%.

-In response to these measures, U.S. importers filed lawsuits, arguing that the tariffs imposed through excessive use of presidential authority were invalid, and the U.S. Supreme Court is expected to issue a ruling within a day.
-Previously, the court of first instance ruled on May 1 of last year that the reciprocal tariffs were invalid, pointing to an abuse of presidential authority, and the appellate court upheld this decision in August of last year.
+In response to these measures, U.S. importers filed lawsuits claiming that the tariffs, imposed through excessive use of presidential authority, were invalid.
+It is anticipated that a ruling from the U.S. Supreme Court will be issued the following day.
+Previously, in May of last year, the court of first instance ruled that the reciprocal tariffs were invalid, citing abuse of presidential power, and the appellate court upheld this decision in August of last year.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.